pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

 # This project works with Unreal 5.6.1 and tested on Mac Silicon (M4) .
+Integrated EA- STL (Electronics Art Standard Template Library) and also contains Multhreading code snippets.

-# 🎮 Unreal Optimization Guide (1080p / 60 FPS on GTX 970–1060)
+# 🎮 Unreal Optimization Guide and Practice  (1080p / 60 FPS on GTX 970–1060)